Call for Help

 The goal of this survey is to improve the climate around mental health at UW–Madison by better understanding students’ needs and the issues that impact them.

-Who is administering the survey/IRB?
+Who is administering the survey?

-The survey is sponsored by the University of Michigan.
-The main Institutional Review Board (IRB) for the Healthy Minds Study is maintained under Advarra, a provider of IRB services in North America.
+Healthy Minds Study is maintained under Advarra, a provider of IRB services in North America.

 Why are you asking about these sensitive topics?